rnd195/marp-community-themes/theme/rose-pine-moon.md

 aliases: ["/rose-pine-moon"]
 ---

 This theme implements the Moon variant of the [Rosé Pine](https://rosepinetheme.com/) color palette for Marp.
-It features a dark background with soft natural colors illuminating the slide much like a tapestry of neon hues on an empty city street.
+It features a dark background with soft natural colors illuminating the slide much like a tapestry of neon hues on an empty city street at night.

 If you like the `rose-pine-moon` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/rainbowflesh/Rose-Pine-For-Marp)!